Sonic Advance 3/Technical information/RAM Editing

 Character & sprite state

 State means an sprite (or sprites) that appears performing some animation.
 If you know MUGEN (how CNS and AIR files work) then you know what I'm talking about.
-Character states indicate which animation the char is doing (standing, looking up, looking down, running, etc).
+Character states indicate which animation the character is doing (standing, looking up, looking down, running, etc).
 Sprite states indicate which animation the game must show in order to fit the char state (and the current char, because it's pretty stupid/pointless having Knuckles appear when you try to jump with Cream, for instance :P).
 Char state 0 is standing on foot.
 For Sonic, both states (char & sprite) are the same.
 But with Cream, sprite state for char state 0 is A3h.
 Every single object in the game that belongs to GBA's OBJ layer has a sprite state.
 And in case you're wondering, yes, you can force an object to appear in place of your character with VBA's cheat mode, simulating debug mode, and release a screenshot in order to have about 1 billion stupid kiddies bumping your topic in a forum.
 So everything that appears in VBA's OAM viewer and uses sprite palette has a sprite state.
 With Sonic and the cheat, using the attack with B will "force" the sprite to appear.
 Here comes a cool cheat: 030015F4:0516.
 You'll turn into G-mel and then turn back to normal.
 Only few states allow you to come back to normal, otherwise game crashes.
 There is a total of 1524 sprite states, from 0 to 1523.
 Some doesn't have data, but 1524 is the max number of states that is actually supported by SA3.
 Do you remember what I said above about using the same char as main and partner?
 Let's use Tails & Tails as example.
 The "jumping-over-Tails" char state is 5Bh.
 When Tails performs that, sprite state is set to 1A1h(417), and if you check this out in the ROM the pointers for that state will be empty (zero) in all of its mappings.
 Attempting to read data beyond range and pointing to invalid data are the two things that make games crash.

-It's a single flag that tells the game how a character must act.
+This is a single flag that tells the game how a character must act.
 With this, you can freeze your main character and even control the partner character.
 I guess this flag is widely used in multiplayer mode for obvious reasons.
 When 05 (main char), gameplay is normal.
 You can "control" the partner by setting his/hers flag to 07.

 Pos X / Y